 Fascia or connective tissue is the dense connective tissue which spreads like a web throughout the entire body interacting with muscles, tendons, nerves and organs.
 Trauma, posture or inflammation can cause a binding down of fascia resulting in excessive pressure on nerves, muscles, blood vessels, and osseous structures.
 I incorporate this modality into all of my deep work.
 The work is slow, deep and precise.
 Elongation of the connective tissue allowing space and freedom of movement is generally the goal.

 Deep Tissue Massage

-Is a technique that focuses on releasing specific points in the neck, back, shoulders and other tender areas to restore functionality and reduce pain.
+Is a technique Tash developed that focuses on releasing specific points in the body associated with athletic performance and sports of all kinds.
+This wonderful blend of hot stones and essential oils combined with therapeutic massage will soothe and alleviate tension to restore functionality and reduce pain and inflammation.
 Trigger points are small pockets of tissue that become dense and irritated and eventually restrict movement.
 By pressing on these areas for specific amounts of time, they release natural endorphins and help to relieve pain and restore balance to the body.
-This technique can be incorporated into a full body session or may be used by itself depending on the client’s preference.
+Please request hot stones in advance so the stones may be warmed for you prior to your appointment.